drocheam/optrace/docs/source/examples.rst

 **File**: `examples/achromat.py <https://github.com/drocheam/optrace/blob/main/examples/achromat.py>`_

-This example demonstrates the effect of an `achromatic doublet <https://en.wikipedia.org/wiki/Achromatic_lens>`__ on the dispersion.
+This example demonstrates the effect of an `achromatic doublet <https://en.wikipedia.org/wiki/Achromatic_lens>`__ on chromatic light.
-Ray sources consist of different monochromatic spectral lines to show the different focal lengths.
+The two ray sources consist of three monochromatic spectral lines to simulate the different focal lengths.
-The "Use achromatic doublet" option in the "Custom" GUI tab toggles the use of this doublet.
+The *"Use achromatic doublet"* option in the *"Custom"* GUI tab toggles the use of this doublet.
 In the unchecked case a standard doublet with same optical power of 30 D is simulated, showing significant longitudinal chromatic aberration (LCA).